 However, you can use RTGS through net banking only.
 Mobile banking does not provide service of RTGS.
 Moreover, NEFT can be done using net and mobile banking.

 Importantly you need to register beneficiary details first prior to initiate RTGS/NEFT.
 Register these details in your net banking or mobile banking account.
 After that, you can use these digital channels for fund transfer online.

 Fill Punjab National Bank RTGS/NEFT Form Offline

-PNB offers offline facility to fill and submit RTGS/NEFT form.
-When you fill PNB RTGS/NEFT form, make sure you fill all details correctly.
+PNB offers an offline facility to fill and submit RTGS/NEFT form.
+When you fill PNB RTGS/NEFT form, make sure you fill in all details correctly.
 However, in case of any assistance, you may contact/visit the branch.